chacehoo/maomao_web/content/post/post_35_new_members.md

 ---
-title: November 2024 | Welcome Connor to join our group.
+title: November 2024 | Welcoming new group members - Connor and Aimin
-summary: Welcome Connor to join our BIOR lab in Nov 2024.
+summary: Welcome Connor and Aimin to join our BIOR lab in Nov 2024.
-date: 2024-11-10
+date: 2024-11-11

 # View.
 #   1 = List